chipsalliance/firrtl-spec/spec.md

 ## Type Alias

-A type alias provides a way to assign names to existing FIRRTL types, enabling their reuse across multiple declarations and potentially serving as hints in verilog code generation.
+A type alias is a mechanism to assign names to existing FIRRTL types.
+Type aliases enables their reuse across multiple declarations.

 ```firrtl
 type WordType = UInt<32>